SergeAlhalbi/phone-holder-cad-to-manufacturing/README.md

-# Gradient Descent
+# Phone Holder CAD to Manufacturing
-This project demonstrates the full pipeline of creating a phone holder—from a hand-drawn image to CAD modeling and manufacturing, using MATLAB, SolidWorks, and CNC tools.
+This project demonstrates the full pipeline of creating a phone holder from a hand-drawn image to CAD modeling and manufacturing, using MATLAB, SolidWorks, and CNC tools.

 It includes:
 - Image vectorization and conversion to DXF format using MATLAB